rohitkadhe/MusicTransfer/README.md

 ## Running the client locally

 - Open a terminal of choice
-- Change directories into the project directory then into the 'music_transfer_client' directory
+- Change directories into the project directory then into the 'client' directory
 - Type 'npm start'